 Whilst, for example, compiling the highlights of 1823, Allan Berry described some very troubling behaviour at the Dolphin Inn, (since the mid-19th century known as ‘The Angel’), in Friars Street, which had serious repercussions and led to an indictment for riot and assault.

 November 9th was the day Sudburians celebrated the election of the new mayor as well as the failed Gunpowder Plot of 1605.
 Together with the formal arrangements organised by the Corporation, a popular celebration took place on the Market Hill which traditionally included a combination of fireworks, bonfires, and tar barrelling through the streets.
 The timetable was generally spontaneous and often so dangerous that people could not cross the Market Hill safely.
 Those in authority tended to ignore behaviour which would, on any other day of the year, lead to prosecution.

 Therefore, November the 5th, when most other places were commemorating the downfall of Guy Fawkes, tended to be much quieter in Sudbury.
 1823 proved to be an exception to the rule when four young men, from land-owning families, forced their way into a local inn and attacked two women.

 Brothers William Brasier and Abijah Jones from Woodhall belonged to a family that was very influential in the town in the late 18th and early 19th centuries.
 (The wider Jones family included local politicians, brewers, landowners, farmers, victuallers, butchers, and builders).
 Their brother-in-law, Thomas Adkin, (Freeman of Sudbury, coal merchant, and miller), was also part of the group together with Jeremiah Wase from Pentlow.
-All those involved were persons of considerable wealth and it is likely that their behaviour at ‘The Dolphin’ came about as a result of the drunkenness and violence that was once common in Regency Britain.
+All those involved were persons of considerable wealth and it is likely that their behaviour at ‘The Dolphin’ came about as a result of the drunkenness that was common at the time..

 In the 1820’s ‘The Dolphin’ was kept by the Lawrence family – James and Elizabeth and their daughter Amelia with the help of a servant, Harriet Wallace.
 There was also a lodger, Mr. Bean, who worked for the Post Office.
 With a theatre at the back of the Inn, it must have been a very busy place when Mr. Fisher’s Company of Actors was visiting Sudbury.